-While the most popular time for a wedding is a Saturday evening, there’s no rule saying you can’t get married at other times of day.
+While the most popular time for a wedding is a Saturday evening, there’s no rule saying you can’t get married at other times of the day.
 In fact, considering alternative times can actually save you a good amount of money and give you some flexibility when it comes to the type of event you’d like to have.
 So why not kick off a weekend of celebration with a daytime wedding instead of waiting until 6 p.m.?

 The biggest difference between a daytime and evening wedding is, of course, the timing.
 A couple can easily spend an entire day getting ready for their 5 p.m. ceremony, so bumping that up to 11 a.m. means getting creative with timing—and probably a very early start.
 Counting backward from 11 a.m., you’ll want to leave for your ceremony at 10:15, which means putting on your dress at 10.
-Allocate two hours for your hair and makeup (not including the bridesmaids!), which means the bride will need to be in the makeup chair by 8 a.m.
-To make sure you have a little time to wake up, shower, and relax with your friends, that alarm will be ringing at 6!
+Allocate two hours for your hair and makeup (not including the bridesmaids), which means the bride will need to be in the makeup chair by 8 a.m.
+To make sure you have a little time to wake up, shower, and relax with your friends, that alarm will be ringing at 6.

-After the ceremony, you can skip cocktail hour and go straight to the meal you’ve planned at around 11:45.
+After the ceremony, you can skip the cocktail hour and go straight to the meal you’ve planned at around 11:45.
 Guests should be wrapping up their meal around 1 p.m., and you can follow that with dancing, mingling, or another activity.
-Don’t forget to cut the cake!
+Don’t forget to cut the cake.
 Your grand exit could be at 2:45 p.m., or if you’re planning to entertain guests for the afternoon, you can push it back as far as 4:30.

 Once your daytime wedding is over, there’s no obligation to entertain your guests for the rest of the evening.
 You may, however, want to offer some ideas for those who are in town for the weekend.
 Suggest activities (like local museums or sporting events) for the afternoon, provide a list of your favorite restaurants for dinner, and consider asking everyone to meet up at your favorite bar for a drink and another chance to toast.

-When it comes to the newlyweds’ afternoon, the sky is the limit!
-Book appointments at the hotel spa, take a nap in your honeymoon suite, or spend the evening with friends.
+When it comes to the newlyweds’ afternoon, the sky is the limit.
+Book appointments at the hotel spa, take a nap in your honeymoon suite or spend the evening with friends.
 We love the idea of an intimate celebratory dinner, either just for two or with your immediate families.

-Yes!
-Your daytime wedding can be as casual or as formal as you want.
+Yes, your daytime wedding can be as casual or as formal as you want.
 Of course, formal during the day isn’t quite the same as white tie at night, so don’t expect guests in ball gowns.
 You can, of course, still send formal invitations, use traditional wedding wording, and have a formal plated meal (think tablecloths and French service).

 Most couples having a daytime wedding opt for a slightly lighter and less formal version of traditional wedding attire.
 For a man, that might be a suit in gray or blue instead of black (or a morning coat instead of a formal tuxedo).
 For a woman, a traditional wedding gown is still the go-to, though often with a more relaxed silhouette (think A-line instead of ball gown) and fewer embellishments.

 Your guests’ attire will depend on the formality you choose for the event, though they, like the couple, may opt for lighter colors and fabrics.
 Women might wear a skirt suit, a formal sundress, or daytime-appropriate cocktail attire.
-Men should wear suits (again, in a color other than black), and for a truly formal daytime wedding, should opt for a morning suit.
+Men should wear suits (again, in a color other than black), and for a truly formal daytime wedding, they should opt for a morning suit.